Floyd MacMillan Davis: World War II artist (1942–1945)

 At the start of 1942, Floyd Davis was featured in the January edition of American Artist.
 In 1942, Life Magazine sent Floyd Davis to Bermuda as a war correspondent to cover preparations for World War II.
 He completed nine paintings, one of which was used for the double page spread at the center of the magazine.

 In 1943, Life called Floyd Davis the "#1 illustrator in America".

 In 1942, Davis was sent by Life Magazine to England to cover the war.
 When he arrived at the American Eighth Air Force Bomber Command Post he found the troops engaged in preparations for a raid on Hamburg.
 The World War I veteran received permission from Life Magazine and the Defense Department to fly in the raid as a war correspondent.
-On the morning of July 25, 1943 Floyd Davis flew in the Raid on Hamburg and painted the raid from the sky.
+On the morning of July 25, 1943, Floyd Davis flew in the Raid on Hamburg and painted the raid from the sky.
 It became one of his most famous paintings.

 In 1943, Floyd Davis covered the War from England and was able to capture the English people as they lived throughout the siege.
-His most famous painting of Bob Hope entertaining the troops came from that assignment and still hangs at the Pentagon in Washington, DC.
+His most famous painting of Bob Hope entertaining the troops came from that assignment and still hangs at the Pentagon in Washington, D.C.

 Floyd Davis and his wife, Gladys Rockmore Davis were commissioned by Life Magazine to paint liberated Paris in 1944 and 1945 where Gladys narrowly escaped death in a German strafing of Metz.
 They were the first husband and wife correspondent team ever assigned to cover a War together.
 Floyd Davis concentrated on the wartime city with American soldiers, while she painted the familiar and nostalgic scenes.
 A show of their paintings was exhibited in the foyer of the Time-Life Building in 1945.

 During their time of covering the war, they became friends with the rest of the correspondents who hung out at The Hotel Scribe Barroom.
 Floyd depicted the entire group as part of a double page spread in the 1945 Life Magazine.
-His fellow correspondents included the following: Richard De’Rochemont, David Scherman, Will Lang, Charles Wertenbaker, Ralph Morse, Robert Capa, Janet Flanner, William Shirer, Noel Busch, H.V.
+His fellow correspondents included the following: Richard De'Rochemont, David Scherman, Will Lang, Charles Wertenbaker, Ralph Morse, Robert Capa, Janet Flanner, William Shirer, Noel Busch, H.V.
 Kaltenborn, and Ernest Hemingway.